Marussa Boldrin

-Marussa Cassia Favaro Boldrin (born 25 June 1990) is a Brazilian politician serving as a member of the Chamber of Deputies since 2023.
+Marussa Cassia Favaro Boldrin (born 25 June 1990) is a Brazilian politician and an agronomist serving as a member of the Chamber of Deputies since 2023.
 From 2017 to 2023, she was a municipal councillor of Rio Verde.

+She is affiliated with the Republican Party since March 2026.

+She is an agronomist, graduated from the University of Rio Verde (UniRV).
+Postgraduate in Urban and Environmental Planning and Master in Agricultural Sciences and Agronomy from the Instituto Federal Goiano (IF Goiano).

+She is a businesswoman, rural producer and owner of the company Solo Forte - Agricultural Analysis Laboratory.